1. The Controller - Who we are:

 13. Review Policy:

-The GDPR Steering Group meets at regular intervals of at least once per calendar month, or more often if needed.
+The GDPR Steering Committee meets at regular intervals of at least once per calendar month, or more often if needed.
 Any current business is dealt with at that time.
-Reviews of policies and procedures are part of the normal business of the Steering Group’s activities and they continue to make improvements as required to maintain compliance with all regular laws.
+Reviews of policies and procedures are part of the normal business of the Steering Committee’s activities and they continue to make improvements as required to maintain compliance with all regular laws.

 14. Rights and Freedoms: